turtlelazy/cybersecurity_final/README.md

 * Grace Chen (in class): Set up slides template, discussed plan for the activity and presentation, talked about utilization of virtual box and possibly using digital ocean
 * Ishraq Mahid (in class): Set up slides template, discussed plan for the activity and presentation, talked about utilization of virtual box and possibly using digital ocean

+12/17/2021
+* Grace Chen (in class): Worked on the google slides and clarified plan for steps to capture the flag

 ## Haikus:
 A graceful fish swims. <br>
 Oh so very fast it is! <br>